erwinsmit/blog/src/pages/deploy-azure-functions-github-actions/index.md

 Add the SAS Token to the GitHub secrets:
 ![GitHub secret](./github-secret.jpg)

 There you go, now you can run the GitHub action and your Azure Function will be deployed.
-Hopefully, this could be a useful alternative for deploying Azure Functions using Github Actions!
+Hopefully, this could be a useful alternative for deploying Azure Functions using GitHub Actions!